Cochrane station (Ontario)

 Cochrane station is an inter-city railway and bus station located in the town of Cochrane, Ontario Canada operated by the Ontario Northland Railway (ONR).
-It is the southern terminus of the Polar Bear Express service to Moosonee (on the Moose River south of James Bay) and former northern terminus of the discontinued Northlander route.
+It is the southern terminus of the Polar Bear Express service to Moosonee (on the Moose River south of James Bay) and will be the northern terminus of the Northlander route.
 The station is located in downtown Cochrane, south of the intersection of Railway Street and 7th Avenue.
 Its main entrance faces north to Railway Street.
 South of the station building, trains call at a low level platform adjacent to the ONR Island Falls Subdivision.

 Railway services

 As of April 2021, the Polar Bear Express operates four days per week, with a morning departure and evening arrival on Monday, Tuesday, Thursday, and Friday.

 On September 28 2012, the Ontario Northland Railway operated the last Northlander train between Cochrane and Toronto, and replaced the route with a bus service.

 The Ontario government has stated, however, that it intends to preserve the Polar Bear Express train service between Cochrane and Moosonee as an "essential service".

+Service on the Northlander is expected to resume in late 2026.

 Inter-city bus

-Inter-city buses from Ontario Northland Motor Coach Services connect Cochrane station to a number of destinations in Northern Ontario such as Hearst, Timmins, Gogama (served by Via Rail's Canadian at Gogama station), North Bay and Sudbury.
+Inter-city buses from Ontario Northland Motor Coach Services connect Cochrane station to a number of destinations in Northern Ontario such as Hearst, Timmins, North Bay and Sudbury.